BernardoMG/reTHINK-Beta-Tester-Event-v2.0/1st_Challenge.md

 ![1st Challenge](./Figures/1-ChallengeV2.jpg)

-To overcome this first challenge, each team should accomplish all the tasks bellow.
+To overcome this first tutorial, each team should accomplish all the tasks bellow.
 Your feedback is extremely important for us, in order to improve the reTHINK framework in the future.
-As such, after completing all the tasks, each team must fill out page 2 of this [Survey](https://docs.google.com/forms/d/e/1FAIpQLSeFt56Ura0zkTqg_VX9od_jBZtE3-2mt_urTFvxsoRuQ3uJRw/viewform).
+As such, after completing all the tasks, each team must fill out this [Survey](https://docs.google.com/forms/d/e/1FAIpQLSeFt56Ura0zkTqg_VX9od_jBZtE3-2mt_urTFvxsoRuQ3uJRw/viewform).

 ### Note: If you do not fill out this Survey, your participation won't be considered!